metatensor/metatrain/docs/src/getting-started/usage.rst

 Exporting a model is very useful if you want to use it in other frameworks, especially in molecular dynamics simulations.
-The sub-command to export an already trained model is
+The sub-command to export a trained model is

 .. code-block:: bash